slamdcxii/nomadsigmonitor.github.io/README.md

-This is a WIP real-time intelligence monitor on Taiwan security.
-It uses a series of intelligence analysis techniques to predict the likelihood of specific outcomes in the Taiwan crisis.
+This is a WIP real-time intelligence monitor on various environments in East Asian securty.
+It is an official product of Nomad Security|Intelligence|Geopolitics.
 More updates coming soon.